nymea/nymea-docs/src/pages/documentation/users/usage/configuration.md

 #### Adding new ZigBee devices

-In order to add a new ZigBee device into a nymea managed network, the network needs to be opend for letting new nodes join the network.
+In order to add a new ZigBee device into a nymea managed network, the network needs to be opend for allowing new nodes to join the network.
 The default open time window is 120 seconds, but it can be extended if required or closed immediatly if desired.

 Once the network is open, the pairing prodecure of the ZigBee device can be started and the node will join the network.
-Depening on the device type and manufacturer the pairing process can be started while the network is open.
+Initiating the pairing procedure on the device may vary between different devices and manufacturers.
+Please refer to the manual of the device to learn how to start the pairing procedure.

 ![](/img/configuration/system-settings-zigbee-network-overview.png)

 ![](/img/configuration/system-settings-zigbee-network-open.png)

 If nymea recognized the ZigBee node, a new thing will show up automatically in the system and is ready to use.
+If a ZigBee node appears but is listed as unrecognized device, an appropriate nymea integration plugin may be required.

+The list of supported ZigBee integration plugins can be found [here](https://preview.nymea.io/documentation/resources/integrations/?technology=zigbee).

+> Installing the meta package `nymea-plugins-zigbee` will install all available ZigBee integrations and is recommended for most users.

 #### Removing a ZigBee device